 Cross the Unesco bridge and climb through several hamlets in Le Pays d’Olt before crossing the Cancels and descending through aged vines to the first glimpses of the delightful walled village of St Come on The Lot.

-Night in St Come-d’Olt or push onto Espallion via either the riverside or the hillside route.
+Night in St Come-d’Olt or push onto Espalion via either the riverside or the hillside route.

 St Come-d’Olt to Estaing